Dawit-Belayneh/100-WebPagePro/README.md

-this page are sample for pages
+#this page are website sample pages.

-this is navbar and main pages